-More tips at How to Grow Cabbage.
+More tips at How to Plant, Grow, and Harvest Cabbage.

 - Start cabbage from seed or transplants.

-- Seed is viable for 4 years.
+- Cabbage seeds are viable for 4 years.

 - Start seeds indoors 6 to 4 weeks before the last frost in spring or 12 to 10 weeks before the first frost in autumn for a fall or winter crop.